Violator (comics): Film

-The character appears as a major antagonist in the 1997 live-action Spawn film portrayed by John Leguizamo in Clown form.
+Violator appears as a main antagonist in the 1997 live-action Spawn film portrayed by John Leguizamo in Clown form.
 His true demonic form was achieved through a combination of animatronic puppetry and CGI.
 He is responsible for an elaborate scheme to train Al Simmons into an assassin for a military program, and had Simmons' superior Jason Wynn betray and kill him.
 This leads a vengeful Simmons into agreeing to become the leader of Hell's army.
 Clown is frustrated that Malebolgia chose Spawn to be his general instead of him.
 Spawn and Violator had some kind of a rivalry.
 He is a constant presence in the movie, attempting to get Simmons into the path of evil.
 In an effort to spread chaos and destruction, he convinces Wynn to attach a device in his body that would cause an apocalyptic disaster in the event of his death.
 This was part of the scheme to get Simmons to destroy the world.
 Simmons later confronts the Violator, who turns into his true form and attacks him.
 The Violator fails to kill him due to the intervention of Cogliostro.
 Simmons later confronts Wynn and extracts the device before the Violator attacks again, dragging Spawn into a showdown in Hell.
 Simmons rejects his role as the leader of Hell's army, and alongside Cogliostro, fights off the Violator back on Earth, decapitating him in the end.
 His head, still conscious, retreats back to Hell.